UHS is proud to have a large team of chaplains available to support patients, their friends and families and our hospital staff.

-- Call the spiritual care department on 023 8120 8517 - please leave a message on the confidential answerphone if there is no immediate reply.
+- Calling the spiritual care department on 023 8120 8517 - please leave a message on the answerphone if there is no immediate reply.

-- If you need to speak to a chaplain urgently then please call the hospital switchboard on 023 8077 7222 and ask to be put through to the duty chaplain
+- If you need to speak to a chaplain urgently, please call the hospital switchboard on 023 8077 7222 and ask to be put through to the on call chaplain.

 Spiritual care resource boxes containing prayers, readings and symbols from a variety of faith and non-faith traditions are available on the wards.
 Please ask if you would like to access these.
 Bibles and other materials can be obtained for patients by contacting the spiritual care team.

 Chaplains also support families and friends of patients.
 If you have a loved one in hospital and would value talking to someone, the chaplains are happy to support via phone, zoom or to meet on site.
 Please contact us using the details above.